What is the loyalty penalty?

-The loyalty penalty occurs when a supplier effectively charges different prices for exactly the same product or service.
-And rather than rewarding customers for their loyalty, they will typically attempt to get away with charging their existing users more!
-Often, this is because we sign-up for a new service after being lured in by an introductory offer, and aren’t aware when that tariff expires 🤷♀️
+This is often because we sign-up for a new service after being lured in by an introductory offer, and aren’t aware when that tariff expires 🙈

 You might be thinking that these unethical business practices are pretty shocking… but that’s not even the worst of it.
-The exploitative practices used by some suppliers can cause serious problems for the most vulnerable consumers, such as those who are on low income, are not technically literate, or are suffering from health issues.
+These tactics can cause serious problems for the most vulnerable consumers, such as those who are on low income, are not technically literate, or who are suffering from health issues.

 Because these groups of people are sometimes less-equipped to take the steps necessary to avoid being ripped-off, those most at risk of paying the loyalty penalty are often the least able to afford it 👎